• Skip to primary navigation

 Storage and reheating

-You can make carrot souffle up to 3 days in advance; just cover it securely with aluminum foil or plastic wrap and place it in the refrigerator.
+You can make this delicious carrot recipe up to 3 days in advance; just cover it securely with aluminum foil or plastic wrap and place it in the refrigerator.
 Freezing is not recommended because the texture changes.

 Serving suggestions